tbaraniecki/ghtorrent-analysis/README.md

 sed -i -e "1d" projects.csv
 ```

+Due to git specification, commit timestamp is based on computer clock.
+So we have a lot of commits before with years like 1975 and 2018 - 2030.

 ## 4.4.
 Importing source data

-For every table that we needed, we created table and then used copy command.
+We created table and then used copy command.

 ```sql
 CREATE TABLE users (